Alpha Software Blog

 Vibe coding is the process of building applications using natural language prompts, where AI tools generate code, workflows, and user interfaces based on user input.

-Instead of writing code manually, users describe what they want:
+Instead of writing code manually, users tell AI what they want:

 Why Vibe Coding Is Getting More Popular

-Why is vibe coding use explodingUse of vibe coding is expanding quickly because it removes traditional bottlenecks in software development.
+Why is vibe coding use explodingVibe coding use is expanding because it remotes of common bottlenecks and obstacles common with software development.

 • Prototype ideas faster